|Sampler Quilt for the Underground Railroad|

 The idea of enslaving human beings was not acceptable to many people and so the Underground Railroad came into being.
 This was network of abolitionists who helped slaves escape to Ohio and Canada.
 Safe houses, hopefully no farther than 10-11 miles apart, were called "stations", those who guided the escapees were known as "conductors" and the runaways themselves were called "passengers".

-a "station" in the North meant food, clothing, and a place to hide
+Reaching a "station" in the North meant food, clothing, and a place

-blacks were not allowed to learn to read and write so the abolitionists
+The blacks were not allowed to learn to read and write so the abolitionists

 had to devise a way to silently communicate directions to escapees,

 thus the idea of quilt patterns with meanings for those wanting freedom

 They looked simply like a housewife airing her bedding.